 ‘A clean green and safe place we are proud to call home, with a thriving community where every voice counts’

 1 Opal Street, 2nd Floor, Kennington, London SE11 4HZ

 Office Based Staff

-Adam – Hamlet Ct, Portia Court & Isabella Ct
+Carlos – (East Patch) Harfleur Ct, Falstaff Ct, Hamlet Ct, Portia Court and Isabella House